 - Appointed individual’s name, address, and telephone number

-- Your health insurance claim number (HICN)1 or Medicare beneficiary identifier (MBI), or plan ID number
+- Your Medicare beneficiary identifier (MBI) or plan ID number

 - Appointed individual’s professional status or relationship to you